purescript/spago/README.md

   }
 ```

-#### Verifying your additions and overrides
+### `bower link`

+See how to [add local packages](#add-a-package-to-the-package-set) or [override existing ones](#override-a-package-in-the-package-set-with-a-local-one)

+### Verify that an addition/override doesn't break the package set

-"But wait", you might say, "how do I know that my override doesn't break the package-set?"
+"But wait", you might say, "how do I know that my override doesn't break the package set?"

 This is a fair question, and you can verify that your fix didn't break the rest of the
 package-set by running the `verify` command.